postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Sharing workspaces

-You can share workspaces with collaborators by inviting them individually or via a [user group](/docs/administration/managing-your-team/user-groups/).
+You can share workspaces with collaborators by inviting them individually or via a [group](/docs/administration/managing-your-team/user-groups/).
 If you invite a collaborator to a personal workspace, Postman will convert it to a team workspace.

 In Postman, you can convert your default __My Workspace__ to a team, private or public workspace.
 If you convert all your personal workspaces, we will create one new workspace where you can keep your collections, APIs, and environments and use it as your personal workspace.
 This means you will always have one personal workspace in Postman.